-Discipline outside the school gates
+S. Discipline outside the school gates

-The law states that teachers have the power to discipline pupils for misbehaving outside the school premises 'to such an extent as is reasonable'.
-Examples of such occasions may be while taking part in any school-organised activity, when travelling to and from school, and when wearing the school uniform.

-In addition, schools can discipline pupils for misbehaviour at any time, if the behaviour

-- could have repercussions for the orderly running of the school, or - poses a threat to another pupil or member of the public, or - could adversely affect the reputation of the school.

-In all cases of misbehaviour, the teacher can only discipline the pupil on school premises or elsewhere when the pupil is under the lawful control of the staff member.

-In all circumstances the SLT/SMT will meet to discuss what it's response would be to non-criminal bad behaviour and bullying which occurs off the school premises and which is witnessed by a staff member or reported to the school, including any punishments that will be imposed on pupils should it be deemed necessary.
+- 34. The law states that teachers have the power to discipline pupils for misbehaving outside the school premises 'to such an extent as is reasonable'.
+This may include online conduct.
+Examples of such occasions may be while taking part in any school-organised activity, when travelling to and from school, and when wearing the school uniform, or when in some other way identifiable as a pupil of the school. - 35.
+In addition, schools can discipline pupils for misbehaviour at any time, if the behaviour: - could have repercussions for the orderly running of the school, or - poses a threat to another pupil or member of the public, or - could adversely affect the reputation of the school. - 36.
+In all cases of misbehaviour, the teacher can only discipline the pupil on school premises or elsewhere when the pupil is under the lawful control of the staff member. - 37.
+In all circumstances the SLT will meet to discuss what its response would be to non-criminal bad behaviour and bullying which occurs off the school premises and which is witnessed by a staff member or reported to the school, including any punishments that will be imposed on pupils should it be deemed necessary.

-Confiscation of inappropriate items
+T. Confiscation of inappropriate items

-At ArtsEd, staff have the power to search without consent for the following prohibited items:

-- Knives and weapons;

-- Alcohol;

-- Illegal drugs;

-- Psychoactive substances;

-- Stolen items;

-- Tobacco, e-cigarettes/vapes, vape oils and cigarette papers;

-- Fireworks;

-- Pornographic material;

-- Any article that has been or is likely to be used to commit an offence, cause personal injury or damage property;

-- Mobile phones:

-- o if they contain pornographic images or indecent images of a child; or

-- o if they contain evidence of cyber-bullying; and - Any item banned by the School Rules that has been identified in the rules as an item that may be searched for.

-Staff can confiscate, retain or dispose of a pupil's property as a punishment, so long as it is reasonable.
+- 38. At ArtsEd, staff have the power to search without consent for the following prohibited items: - Knives and weapons; - Alcohol: - Illegal drugs; - Psychoactive substances; - Stolen items; - Tobacco, e-cigarettes/vapes, vape oils and cigarette papers; - Fireworks; - Pornographic material; - Any article that has been or is likely to be used to commit an offence, cause personal injury or damage property; - Mobile phones: - if they contain pornographic images or indecent images of a child; or - o if they contain evidence of cyber-bullying; and - Any item banned by the School Rules that has been identified in the rules as an item that may be searched for. - 39.
+Staff can confiscate, retain or dispose of a pupil's property as a punishment, so long as it is reasonable. - 40.
 Weapons/knives, child pornography and illegal drugs will always be handed over to the police.
-More advice can be obtained from 'Screening, Searching, and Confiscation - advice for head teachers, staff and governing bodies" Searching, screening and confiscation at school
+More advice can be obtained from 'Screening, Searching, and

+Confiscation - advice for head teachers, staff and governing bodies" Searching, screening and Behaviour in Schools: September 2022 confiscation at school

-Power to use reasonable force
+U. Power to use reasonable force